Colin-b/pyxelrest/README.md

         <td></td>
     </tr>
     <tr>
-        <td><strong>proxy_url</strong></td>
+        <td><strong>proxies</strong></td>
-        <td>Proxy that should be used to reach service.
-If this is an URL, then this proxy will be used for the swagger_url scheme only.
-If you want to specify a proxy for a different scheme, then this value should be scheme=proxy_url_for_this_scheme.
-You can specify multiple schemes by using comma as a separator.
-You can also use no_proxy as a scheme for a no_proxy url.
+        <td>Proxies that should be used to reach service.
+This is a dictionary where keys are the scheme (http or https) and/or no_proxy.
+If the key is a scheme then the value should be the proxy URL.
+Otherwise the value should be the URL for which proxies should be ignored.
 For more details refer to http://docs.python-requests.org/en/master/user/advanced/#proxies</td>
         <td>Optional</td>
         <td></td>
     </tr>